Debt and return pursuit: foreign cases: Mutual Assistance in the Recovery of Debt (MARD) (Social Security Debts): about the agreement

 - recovering a Social Security debt

-where the defaulting customer is living or has assets in the UK.
+where the defaulting customer is living in, or has assets in, the UK.
 There are a number of different MARD arrangements in place, but all are reciprocal.

-This guidance covers the MARD arrangement for Social Security Debts managed by HMRC.
-For information about the MARD arrangements for tax debts, see DMBM560010 for EU countries or DMBM560200 for non EU countries.
+This guidance refers only to the arrangements for social security debts managed by HMRC.
+For information about the MARD arrangements for tax debts, see DMBM560010 for EU countries or DMBM560200 for non-EU countries.